loubnabnl/Sign-Segmentation-with-Transformers/README.md

 ## Data and models
 You can download the pretrained models (I3D and MS-TCN) (`models.zip [302MB]`) and data (`data.zip [5.5GB]`) used in the experiments [here](https://drive.google.com/drive/folders/17DaatdfD4GRnLJJ0RX5TcSfHGMxMS0Lm?usp=sharing) or by executing `download/download_*.sh`.
 The unzipped `data/` and `models/` folders should be located on the root directory of the repository (for using the demo downloading the `models` folder is sufficient).

-You can also download our best pretrained asformer model weights here : TO DO !
+You can also download our best pretrained ASFormer model weights here : TO DO !

 ### Data:
 Please cite the original datasets when using the data: [BSL Corpus](https://bslcorpusproject.org/cava/acknowledgements-and-citation/)
-The authors of [github.com/RenzKa/sign-segmentation](https://github.com/RenzKa/sign-segmentation) provide the pre-extracted features and metadata.
+The authors of [github.com/RenzKa/sign-segmentation](https://github.com/RenzKa/sign-segmentation) provided the pre-extracted features and metadata.
 See [here](data/README.md) for a detailed description of the data files.
 - Features: `data/features/*/*/features.mat`
 - Metadata: `data/info/*/info.pkl`